cheapsteak/react-transition-group-plus/README.md

 - `simultaneous` _(default)_
   `componentWillEnter` and `componentWillLeave` will be run at the same time.
+  The `transitionMode` prop can be omitted if simultaneous transitions are desired as this is the default value.
 - `out-in`
   Wait for the outgoing component's `componentWillLeave` to finish before calling the incoming component's `componentWillEnter`.
   Note: